lynnfaraday/aresmush.com/_root/tutorials/config/scenes.md

 ## notify_of_web_watching

-By default, players watching a scene from the web portal only show up in the room description; there's no active notification when people start and stop watching.
+By default, players watching a scene from the Web Portal only show up in the room description; there's no active notification when people start and stop watching.
 You can turn on that notification by setting `notify_of_web_watching` to true.
 Be warned, though, it can be spammy.

 ## room_cleanup_cron